treeverse/lakeFS/design/accepted/openapi-presign-multipart-upload.md

           type: integer
     post:
       tags:
-        - staging
+        - experimental
-      operationId: createMultipartUpload
+      operationId: createPresignMultipartUpload
-      summary: Initiate a multipart upload
+      summary: Initiate a presign multipart upload
-      description: Initiates a multipart upload and returns an upload ID with presigned URLs for each part.
+      description: Initiates a presign multipart upload and returns an upload ID with presigned URLs for each part.
 Part numbers starts with 1.
 Each part except the last one has minimum size depends on the underlying blockstore implementation.
 For example working with S3 blockstore, minimum size is 5MB (excluding the last part).
       responses:
         200:
-          description: Multipart upload initiated
+          description: Presign multipart upload initiated
           content:
             application/json:
               schema:
-                $ref: "#/components/schemas/MultipartUpload"
+                $ref: "#/components/schemas/PresignMultipartUpload"
         # ... other error responses

-  /repositories/{repository}/branches/{branch}/staging/multipart/{uploadId}:
+  /repositories/{repository}/branches/{branch}/staging/pmpu/{uploadId}:
       parameters:
       - in: path
         name: repository